peteroupc/peteroupc.github.io/exporand.md

 [^62]: George Marsaglia.
 "Random Variables with Independent Binary Digits."
 Ann.
 Math.
 Statist.
 42 (6) 1922 - 1929, December, 1971. [**https://doi.org/10.1214/aoms/1177693058**](https://doi.org/10.1214/aoms/1177693058) .

 [^63]: Chatterji, S. D..
 “Certain induced measures and the fractional dimensions of their “supports”.”
 Zeitschrift für Wahrscheinlichkeitstheorie und Verwandte Gebiete 3 (1964): 184-192.

+[^64]: A _non-discrete distribution_ is a probability distribution taking on values that each can't be mapped to a different integer.
+An example is a distribution taking on any real number between 0 and 1.

 <a id=Appendix></a>
 ## Appendix